On the topological and crosscap entropies in non-oriented RCFTs: Overview of entropies in Rational Conformal Field Theory

-We start with a brief review of RCFT, for an extensive study of the subject see \cite{Fuchs:1997af,Recknagel:2013uja,Blumenhagen:2009zz}.
-A RCFT is a realization of a symmetry algebra ${\cal A}\otimes {\overline {\cal A}}$ where the number of primary fields is finite.
+A RCFT is a realization of a symmetry algebra ${\cal A}\otimes {\bar{\cal A}}$ where the number of primary fields is finite.
 The holomorphic (chiral) algebra ${\cal A}$ is an extension of the Virasoro symmetry algebra.
-The generators are denoted as ${ W} ^{(r)}_n$ with $n \in \mathbb{Z}$ and $r= 0, 1, 2, \ldots$ label the different fields and where the Virasoro generators can be defined as $L_n = W^0_{n}$.
-The antiholomorphic (anti-chiral) algebra $\overline{\cal A}$ is given in a similar way.
-In this work, the isomorphism between ${\cal A}$ and ${\overline{\cal A}}$ is assumed.
-The introduction of crosscaps breaks the symmetry algebra.
-In this notes we consider conformal field theories on two-dimensional surfaces with crosscaps that preserve a diagonal subalgebra of the ${\cal A} \otimes \overline{\cal A}$ symmetry.
+The generators are denoted as ${ W} ^{(r)}$ with $r= 0, 1, 2, \ldots$ labelling the different chiral fields with the case $r=0$ representing the Virasoro generators $L_n = W^{(0)}$.
+The antiholomorphic (anti-chiral) algebra $\bar{\cal A}$ is generated by ${\overline W} ^{(r)}$.
+In the following the isomorphism between ${\cal A}$ and ${\bar{\cal A}}$ is assumed.
+The Hilbert space is organized into irreducible representations of this symmetry algebra, where each irreducible representation ${\cal H}_i$ of ${\cal A}$ consists of a tower of states constructed from a primary field $\phi_i$ of conformal weight $h_i$ and their descendants.
+Here we will denote the identity representation by $0$.